puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 - updateURL (optional) is the address of the Update Manifest XML document for the app or extension.
 If you don't set the updateURL, the Microsoft Store update URL is used (currently https://extensionwebstorebase.edgesv.net/v1/crx).
 Note that the update URL set in this policy is only used for the initial installation; subsequent updates of the extension use the update URL indicated in the extension's manifest.

 For example, gggmmkjegpiggikcnhidnjjhmicpibll;https://extensionwebstorebase.edgesv.net/v1/crx installs the Microsoft Online app from the Microsoft Store "update" URL.
-For more information about hosting extensions.

 If you don't configure this policy, no extensions are installed automatically, and users can uninstall any extension in Microsoft Edge.